aryeelab/foci-3d/README.md

 ## Footprint preprocessing tools

-These steps preprocess Micro-C data -> fragment counts -> protein occupancy footprints that can be visualized and analyzed.
+These steps preprocess Micro-C data to fragment counts.
+Counts are binned by fragment length and position (mid-point).

 ### Activate a virtual environment (e.g. conda or venv)
 ```bash